YorkshireKev/docker-nodejs/README.md

 This is a simple node.js image that is intended to be used as the base image for creating application specific images.

+You don't need to build this base image yourself, you can pull a pre-built image from docker hub by typing: docker pull yorkshirekev/nodejs

+To build an application specific image from this one:

 -  Create a subdirectory called nodeapp and copy your node application code into it.
 -  When you build your image based on this image the contents of the nodeapp folder are copied into the new image and npm install is executed.
 -  When a container is run from your new images, node app.js is executed.